-This is how, Madam Speaker, we have traded around 43,000 jobs and brought unemployment to a 20 year low of 4.5 percent, yet again the Honourable Leader of the Opposition in Parliament chose to refer to data and statistics claiming unemployment to be 6.3 percent.
-It is in fact outdated statistics which she was using, maybe the people who wrote the speech for her decided to use that.
+This is how, Madam Speaker, we have traded around 43,000 jobs and brought unemployment to a 20 year low of 4.5 percent, yet again the Honourable Leader of the Opposition in Parliament chose to refer to data and statistics claiming unemployment to be 6.3 percent. out of sheer ignorance, Madam Speaker!
+It is, in fact, outdated statistics which she was using, maybe the people who wrote the speech for her decided to use that.
 The economy under the FijiFirst Government is right, Madam Speaker, and Fijians can attest to this.
 That is how we managed to almost triple our tax revenues and undertake bold strategic investments in modernising our roads, expanding access to water and electricity to be able to introduce numerous social welfare programmes including the \$100 social pension allowance and the \$90 disability allowance.